mgechev/blog.mgechev.com/_posts/2016-01-23-angular2-viewchildren-contentchildren-difference-viewproviders.md

 ### Composition in the UI

-Well, in the user interface it is actually quite similar.
+In user interface we can apply composition in a similar way.
 We can think of the individual component as functions.
 These functions can be composed together in order and as result we get more complex functions.

 We can illustrate this graphically by the following structural diagram: